ADF Logo

 Published

 Parents put their kids on the bus each morning in an act of trust.
-They trust schools to teach the basics—reading, math, science, history—and to return their children home fundamentally the same kids they sent out the door.
+They trust schools to teach the basics—reading, math, science, history—and to safely return their children each day.

 That understanding used to be simple.
-Schools used to respect that parents had the primary role in their children’s lives.
-But they have overstepped that role in ways many families never anticipated.
+Schools used to respect that parents had the primary decision-making role in their children’s lives.
+But schools haven’t been offering that same level of respect lately.

-Across the country, many districts have quietly adopted policies that allow—and sometimes encourage—staff to socially transition minors in secret.
-They will call students by cross-sex names and pronouns, give them gender-ideology propaganda, and even encourage them to use bathrooms and locker rooms of the opposite sex, all without notifying parents.
-In the worst cases, schools don’t just withhold information; they conceal it from parents.
-They refer to the child by her correct name and pronouns when talking with her parents, while treating her as a different identity during the school day.
+Across the country, many districts have adopted policies that allow—and sometimes encourage—staff to socially transition minors in secret.
+They call students by opposite-sex names and pronouns, teach gender ideology, and even encourage them to use bathrooms and locker rooms of the opposite sex, all without notifying their parents.
+In the worst cases, schools don’t just withhold information; they actively conceal it from parents.
+They refer to the child by her correct name and pronouns when talking with her parents, while treating her as the opposite sex during the school day.

 That isn’t education.
 It’s deception.